 Service Repair Facility - This is the company (i.e. RV dealer, RV service center, mobile RV tech, etc.) where you have repairs completed.
 The Repair Facility submits a repair plan and estimated costs to the Administrator for pre-authorization.

 Again, I'm just like most people when it comes to extended warranties or service contracts.
-I'm skeptical and I hate paying for a new product and then paying an additional fee with expectations that my new toy, whatever it is, is probably going to break.
-However, when we are talking about an RV, we're talking about something that is several thousands of dollars and a single repair can have a devastating effect on the bank account.
+I'm skeptical, and I hate paying for a new product and then paying an additional fee with expectations that my new toy, whatever it is, is probably going to break.
+However, when we are talking about an RV, we're talking about something that is several thousands of dollars and a single repair can have a devastating effect on the bank account, AND, like it or not, there is a very high probability that it's going to break.

 RV manufacturing is quite unlike auto manufacturing or any other highly controlled manufacturing process.
 On any given day, any manufacturer can produce an RV that is substandard in one or more of many areas.
 It doesn't matter what type of RV or how much the RV costs, all manufacturers occasionally make mistakes.